 If you are registered for the PGCert Public Health and progress to the PGDip or MSc Public Health you will not be issued a new period of registration, your registration will continue from the year that you first registered on the PGCert Public Health.
 The maximum period of registration will be the same for all students registered for the same programme.

 3 Recognition of prior learning and credit transfer

-To be read in conjunction with the General Regulations, Section 3.
+To be read in conjunction with the General Regulations, Section 3 and the LSHTM Academic Manual.

 Recognition of prior learning and credit transfer